London Borough of Croydon: Topography and climate

 Croydon covers an area of 86.52 km2.
-Croydon's physical features consist of many hills and rivers that are spread out across the borough and into the North Downs, Surrey and the rest of south London.
+Croydon's physical features consist of many hills and rivers spread out across the borough and into the North Downs, Surrey, and the rest of south London.
 Addington Hills is a major hilly area to the south of London and is recognised as a significant obstacle to the growth of London from its origins as a port on the north side of the river, to a large circular city.
 The Great North Wood is a former natural oak forest that covered the Sydenham Ridge and the southern reaches of the River Effra and its tributaries.

-The most notable tree, called Vicar's Oak, marked the boundary of four ancient parishes; Lambeth, Camberwell, Croydon and Bromley.
-John Aubrey referred to this "ancient remarkable tree" in the past tense as early as 1718, but according to JB Wilson, the Vicar's Oak survived until 1825.
-The River Wandle is also a major tributary of the River Thames, where it stretches to Wandsworth and Putney for 9 mi from its main source in Waddon.
+The most notable tree, called Vicar's Oak, marked the boundary of four ancient parishes: Lambeth, Camberwell, Croydon and Bromley.
+John Aubrey referred to this "ancient remarkable tree" in the past tense as early as 1718, but according to J. B. Wilson, the Vicar's Oak survived until 1825.
+The River Wandle, a chalk stream, is also a major tributary of the River Thames, flowing to Wandsworth and Putney for 9 mi from its main source in Waddon.

-Croydon has a temperate climate in common with most areas of Great Britain: its Köppen climate classification is Cfb.
+Croydon has a temperate climate, in common with most areas of Great Britain: its Köppen climate classification is Cfb.
 Its mean annual temperature of 9.6 °C is similar to that experienced throughout the Weald, and slightly cooler than nearby areas such as the Sussex coast and central London.
 Rainfall is considerably below England's average (1971–2000) level of 838 mm, and every month is drier overall than the England average.

-The nearest weather station is at Gatwick Airport.